 Note: This token is in standard JSON Web Token (JWT) format.
 You can inspect the token manually at jwt.io or use a variety of existing libraries to view details of the token.
-See also section 8.15, Working with JWTs.
+See also section 9.15, Working with JWTs.

-Important: The user account you set up for the API client in the appsettings.Production.json file for the web.oauth2 service must have permission to access this endpoint.
+Important: The user account you set up for the API client in the custom client configuration file for the web.oauth2 service must have permission to access this endpoint.
 See section 2.2, Accessing the API features for details.